MaxiMax797/CS50-Python-Final-Project/README.md

 ## Credits
 - This project was implemented using the math library for a few functions
-- The application logic and implementation were created by: Maximilian.
+- The application logic and implementation were created by Max.

 ## Feedback and Contributions
 Any feedback, bug reports and contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request on the Github repository.